eda-ricercatore/gulyas-scripts/notes/python.md

 		validation \cite[Chapter 4, pp. 123]{Alchin2010}:
 	- The plugin, or plugin system, should be well documented, in terms of its expectations and assumptions \cite[Chapter 4, pp. 123]{Alchin2010}.
+	- The plugin can be extended by more specialized plugins as subclasses (also known as derived classes and child classes)
+		\cite[Chapter 4, pp. 124]{Alchin2010}.
+	- Provide an iterator to enumerate plugins mounted to the plugin framework's plugin mount point \cite[Chapter 4, pp. 124]{Alchin2010}.